History of the Domestication of Dogs

 Two Domestications

-However, other scholars (Botigué and colleagues, cited below) have investigated and found evidence to support migration event(s) across the central Asia steppe region, but not for a complete replacement.
+However, other scholars (Botigué and colleagues, cited below) have investigated and found evidence to support migration events across the central Asia steppe region, but not for a complete replacement.
 They were unable to rule out Europe as the original domestication location.

-The Data: Early Domesticated Dogs
+The Data: Early Domestication of Dogs

 A wolf burial at the Lokomotiv-Raisovet cemetery (~7,300 cal BP) was also an older adult male.
-The wolf's diet (from stable isotope analysis) was made up of deer, not grain, and although its teeth were worn, there is no direct evidence that this wolf was part of the community.
+The wolf's diet (from stable isotope analysis) was made up of deer, not grain, and although its teeth were worn there is no direct evidence this wolf was part of the community.
 Nevertheless, it too was buried in a formal cemetery.

 Modern Breeds and Ancient Origins